roundcube/roundcubemail-helpdocs/en_US/addressbook/editing.rst

 To add another property field, select one from the *Add field...* drop-down menu located below the form.
 The similar drop-down below the name fields in the header lets you add more name-related fields.

-.. container:: hint
+.. note::  depending on what directory the contact belongs so, the list of properties you can add

-    Hint: depending on what directory the contact belongs so, the list of properties you can add to a contact can differ.
+    to a contact can differ.